 Step 3: Download And Print Goodie Tag

 Next, I downloaded the image from Canva to my camera roll and added them to my pages app (mac’s word program).
 Then, I was able to resize and fit as many birthday tags on a page as I wanted.
 After that, I hit print and I was ready to cut them out.

-Since I am a DIY nut, I always need simple ways to cut any cards I make.
-This personal rotary trimmer sure comes in handy for some of my simple paper projects!
+This personal rotary trimmer is handy for some of my simple paper projects!